Bodo

 - Urbanization Effects

-- Urbanization is leading to changes in traditional lifestyles, with increased access to education and employment opportunities.
+- Urbanization is leading to shifts in lifestyle and employment, with more Bodos moving to cities for education and work.

 - Technology Adoption